-TE benefits will not be terminated if the employee retires, dies, or becomes totally disabled.
-In the event of termination of employment (voluntary or involuntary), the TE benefits will continue without penalty until the end of the then current semester.
+Tuition Exchange benefits will not be terminated if the employee retires, dies, or becomes totally disabled.
+In the event of termination of employment (voluntary or involuntary), the Tuition Exchange benefits will continue without penalty until the end of the then current semester.

 Students should apply for college admission simultaneously with applying for the Tuition Exchange Program benefit.